Sonakshi Sinha: Career fluctuations (2015–2022)

-In 2018, she was seen in comedy spoof film Welcome to New York, with an ensemble cast including Diljit Dosanjh, Karan Johar, and others.
-The film was shot in IIFA Awards 2017 and was the first film to be based on an award show.
-The film received overwhelming negative reviews and Sinha's appearance in the film was particularly criticized, with Rajeev Masand of News 18 saying that Not very funny, unfortunately, is Sonakshi Sinha, who comes off exaggerated and out-of-step even in a film of such ridiculously low standards.
-She spends the bulk of her time on screen contorting her face like Jim Carrey, but with none of the same results.
-The film was also a box-office bomb, earning only Rs.
+In 2018, she was seen in the comedy spoof film Welcome to New York, with an ensemble cast including Diljit Dosanjh and Karan Johar.
+The film was shot during the 2017 IIFA Awards, and was the first film to be based on an award show.
+It received overwhelming negative reviews and Sinha's appearance in the film was particularly criticized, with Rajeev Masand of News 18 saying that "Not very funny, unfortunately, is Sonakshi Sinha, who comes off exaggerated and out-of-step even in a film of such ridiculously low standards.
+She spends the bulk of her time on screen contorting her face like Jim Carrey, but with none of the same results."
+The film was also a box office bomb, earning only Rs.
 75 lakh on its first day.
-The same year, Sinha appeared in female-oriented comedy film Happy Phirr Bhag Jayegi along with Diana Penty in the eponymous character.
+The same year, Sinha appeared in the female-oriented comedy film Happy Phirr Bhag Jayegi along with Diana Penty.
 The film was released on 24 August 2018.
 As with her previous release, Happy Phirr Bhag Jayegi was a commercial disappointment.
-Then, she made a special appearance in a song of Yamla Pagla Deewana Phir Se.
+Afterwards, she made a special appearance in a song of Yamla Pagla Deewana Phir Se.

-In 2019, she performed in a song Mungda in comedy film Total Dhamaal.
+In 2019, she performed in a song Mungda in the comedy film Total Dhamaal.
 She next starred in the period romance film Kalank with an ensemble cast including Aditya Roy Kapur, Sanjay Dutt, Madhuri Dixit, Alia Bhatt and Varun Dhawan.
 The film failed to perform well commercially.
-In 2019, Sinha was cast in drama film Mission Mangal, which featured an ensemble cast, including Akshay Kumar, Vidya Balan and Taapsee Pannu.
+In 2019, Sinha was cast in the drama film Mission Mangal, which featured an ensemble cast including Akshay Kumar, Vidya Balan and Taapsee Pannu.
 The project began filming in 2018, and was directed by Jagan Shakti.
-The film was a massive commercial success at the box-office, grossing over 200 crore on a budget of 30 crore, and received positive reviews from critics.
+The film was a massive commercial success at the box-office, grossing over 200 crore on a budget of 30 crore, and receiving positive reviews from critics.
+Umesh Punwani commended sinha and opined, "She perform with essential ease".
+Her last 2019 release was the action comedy Dabangg 3 the third installment in the Dabangg film series where she reprised her role Rajjo Pandey.
+It received negative reviews from critics, who panned its screenplay.
+Anna M. M. Vetticad from Firstpost Wrote, "Sinha has little to do but pout and look pretty why she is wasting herself so".
+The film has a worldwide gross collection of est. ₹ 230 crores.

-Sinha appeared alongside Ajay Devgn, Sanjay Dutt and Parineeti Chopra in the war drama film Bhuj: The Pride of India.
-After that, she reprised her role in Dabangg 3 opposite Salman Khan, directed by Prabhu Deva.
+In 2021, she starred as Sunderben Jetha alongside Ajay Devgn, Sanjay Dutt, Nora Fatehi and Sharad Kelkar in the war drama film Bhuj: The Pride of India.
+The film panned by critics, who criticized its writing, pace and unrealistic situations.
+Saibal Chatterjee from NDTV summarised the film. "busy gathering the scattered splinters of its insipid ideas made infinitely worse by resolutely ham-fisted treatment."
+After this, she portrayed a plus size women, in the comedy film Double XL which was released in November 2022 with negative reviews from critics.
+Shubhra Gupta for The Indian Express wrote "It is a massive opportunity wasted.
+Crashing pity."